 CPAP Chinstraps: Chinstraps are flexible, circular, elastic straps that help hold your mouth closed by wrapping around the bottom of your chin and the top of your head.
 If you’ve chosen a nasal or nasal pillow mask, it is important that your mouth stays closed as you sleep.
 Otherwise, air can escape through your mouth and your CPAP therapy will be less effective.

 CPAP Cleaners: Regular cleaning is crucial to keeping your CPAP machine hygienic and functioning properly.
 Cleaning your CPAP machine with warm water and mild soap is generally recommended.
+In addition, you may purchase specialized CPAP wipes for daily cleaning.
 There are waterless CPAP cleaners available, but these products are not approved by the FDA and there are potential risks to using them that shoppers should consider.
 CPAP cleaners are designed to sanitize CPAP supplies with ozone or UV light.
 However, these cleaners may degrade or damage your equipment, and pose health concerns for users.

 CPAP Batteries: If you travel frequently, you may need to use your CPAP machine when you don’t have access to a power outlet.
 This requires an auxiliary battery.
 The most common type of CPAP batteries are lithium-ion, similar to the batteries found in other electronics, like smartphones.
 This type of battery is generally lightweight, charges quickly, and can typically power a CPAP unit for one or more nights.